muarshad01/Inference-Engg/Lectures/Lecture-10.md

 #### Goldilock Zone - How value of T is decided
 * Optimal temperature range
+* We don't want to maximize the entropy.
+We want to maximize the useful entropy.

 <p align="center">
   <img src="https://github.com/muarshad01/Inference-Engg/blob/main/images/Lecture-10/goldilocks.png" width="500" height="400" />